CLASS LEVEL RECOMMENDATIONS:

 We meet students where they are, setting them up for success!
 We will make class level recommendations that allow for each student to reach their fullest potential and move with confidence into more advanced techniques.

 Appropriate class placement will be at the discretion of the teacher or director after the student’s first class.
 Placement will be determined by age and ability level.
 Dance is a learning process that builds on itself as the dancer grows and everyone will progress at their own pace.
 It is common for many dancers to remain in the same levels for 2 or 3 years before moving ahead while some will advance more quickly.
 All class sizes are limited to ensure every dancer gets what they need.

-Combo Classes: 1 to 1.5 hour classes depending on age, designed for the younger students as an introduction to the different styles of dance – creative movement, ballet, tap, and jazz.
+Combo Classes: 1 to 1.5 hour classes depending on age as of September, designed for the younger students as an introduction to the different styles of dance – creative movement, ballet, tap, and jazz.

-Advanced Combo I and II: 1.5 hour class/ages 7-8-9 Continue building your foundations for ballet and tap and enhancing your musicality while adding the fundamentals of jazz dance into your class.
+1.5 hour class.
+Continue building your foundations for ballet and tap and enhancing your musicality while adding the fundamentals of jazz dance into your class.

-Single Subject Classes: 3/4 to 1.5 hour classes are by level with Level I starting at ages 8 & up, progressing with prior experience and teacher recommendation.
+Single Subject Classes: 3/4 to 1.5 hour classes are by level, progressing with prior experience and teacher recommendation.